 |Best Buys||Stock Advisor||S&P 500||Beat Market by|

-The stock picks from Motley Fool Stock Advisor in 2018 stongly outperformed the market in nearly every category.
-The annualized returns on the new recommendations beat the market by 517% at the 3rd year and the Best Buys beat the market by 281% in the same period.
+The stock picks from Motley Fool Stock Advisor in 2018 strongly outperformed the market in nearly every category.
+The annualized returns on the new recommendations beat the market by 517% in the 3rd year and the Best Buys beat the market by 281% in the same period.

-Stock Advisor continues to prove itself to be an invaluable source for oriented growth investing recommendations.
-And each year they continues to add exponentionally more value through all the additional resources like daily market briefings, webcasts, market research and more frequenty updates and coverage on new and past recommendations.
+Stock Advisor continue to prove itself to be an invaluable source for oriented growth investing recommendations.
+And each year they continue to add exponentially more value through all the additional resources like daily market briefings, webcasts, market research and more frequent updates and coverage on new and past recommendations.

-For serious investors just getting started or those with years and decades of experience we believe Stock Advisor is a great investing companion well worth the $99/year (for new members).
+For serious investors just getting started or those with years and decades of experience we believed Stock Advisor is a great investing companion well worth the $99/year (for new members).

 Additionally the Motley Fool has a similar service called Rule Breakers which in many categories has out-performed Stock Advisor.
 You can see our yearly reviews of that service here.